ctsit/nacculator/README.md

-      -ivp                  Set this flag to process as ivp data -np                   Set this flag to process as np data -m                    Set this flag to process as m data -f {cleanPtid,replaceDrugId,fixHeaders,fillDefault,updateField,removePtid,removeDateRecord,getPtid}, --filter {cleanPtid,replaceDrugId,fixHeaders,fillDefault,updateField,removePtid,removeDateRecord,getPtid}
+      -ivp                  Set this flag to process as ivp data -np                   Set this flag to process as np data -m                    Set this flag to process as m data -csf                  Set this flag to process as NACC BIDSS CSF data -f {cleanPtid,replaceDrugId,fixHeaders,fillDefault,updateField,removePtid,removeDateRecord,getPtid}, --filter {cleanPtid,replaceDrugId,fixHeaders,fillDefault,updateField,removePtid,removeDateRecord,getPtid}
                               Set this flag to process the filter -lbd                  Set this flag to process as Lewy Body Dementia data